 First of all, installed capacity of hydro power is 2,835 MW.
 Furthermore then wind power is 20 MW (in the process of being expanded to produce a total of 320 MW).

 In addition, Serbia also makes use of geothermal and solar energy.
 Therefore currently 27% of Serbia’s electricity comes from hydro.
 All the while 4% comes from other renewables.[16

 Nevertheless Green Star Alternative Energy, inc. has constructing the first wind farm in Serbia through its Belo Blato Wind Energy Project.
 The project is divided into 2 phases.
 The first phase includes a 20 megawatts (MW) wind farm which began operating in 2009.
 The second phase includes development of additional 300-MW of wind generated power.

 Serbia is looking to wind as it aims for 27% of its energy mix to come from renewable sources by 2020, says GlobalData.

-The company’s latest whitepaper* states that while this increase will occur at an impressive Compound Annual Growth Rate (CAGR) of 48%, Serbia will reach approximately 250 MW of onshore installed capacity by 2020: only half of its 500 MW capacity cap for wind energy by that year.
+In conclusion, the company’s latest whitepaper* states that while this increase will occur at an impressive Compound Annual Growth Rate (CAGR) of 48%.
+So Serbia Onshore Wind will reach approximately 250 MW of onshore installed capacity by 2020.
+That’s only half of its 500 MW capacity cap for wind energy by that year.